-On August 30, 2012, the Company entered into a Revolving Credit and Term Loan Agreement, or the Credit Agreement, with and among the lenders parties thereto and Comerica Bank, as administrative agent, to provide for aggregate borrowing facilities of up to \$220 million.
-The Credit Agreement consists of a \$110 million revolving credit facility (which amount may be increased by up to \$20 million upon request of the Company and approval of the lenders), a \$60 million equipment credit facility, and a \$50 million term loan.
+On August 30, 2012, we entered into a Revolving Credit and Term Loan Agreement, or the Credit Agreement, with and among the lenders parties thereto and Comerica Bank, as administrative agent, to provide for aggregate borrowing facilities of up to \$220 million.
+The Credit Agreement consists of a \$110 million revolving credit facility (which amount may be increased by up to \$20 million upon our request and approval of the lenders), a \$60 million equipment credit facility, and a \$50 million term loan.
 Additionally, the Credit Agreement provides for up to \$5 million in letters of credit, which letters of credit reduce availability under the revolving credit facility.